Ultimate Guide to Ooh Aah Point in 2024

 Where to Stay at the Grand Canyon

-There are lots of great options for places to stay at the Grand Canyon.
+There are lots of great options for where to stay at the Grand Canyon.
 We stayed at Bright Angel Lodge in the park which was great for hiking to Ooh Aah Point.

 • Best lodge in the park: we love all the in-park lodges but it can often be hard to secure a reservation due to demand.
 Yavapi Lodge, which is a short walk from the South Rim, can sometimes have closer availability than the others due to having 358 rooms.
 Bright Angel Lodge is another of our favorites and is very reasonably priced.